-easy text, for despite the nursery-rhyme simplicity of couplets like
+not an easy text, for despite the nursery-rhyme simplicity of

-Rose Harries was a stranger to Blake's couplets until last year when she spent some time with them, wandering the streets of Cambridge, then fitting her impressions of the poem with the modern scenes of street-life.
+Rose Harries was a stranger to Blake's couplets until 2007 when she spent some time with Blake and his Auguries, walking the streets of Cambridge with a sketchbook, fitting her impressions of the poem with the modern scenes of street-life.
 Not surprisingly, her line drawings open the text in a new way, prompting the reader to a fresh view of a complex masterpiece.